 New Jersey Jewish News

-pdf A ‘mensch’ remembered at Rutgers (55 KB)
+A ‘mensch’ remembered at Rutgers

 April 24, 2013 — Herbert Stolzer was remembered as always willing to lend his support to the Jewish community, from assisting special-needs children to helping launch Rutgers University’s Allen and Joan Bildner Center for the Study of Jewish Life.